Rent safe and private dog parks hosted by locals

 Herding dogs were bred to be watchful of their surroundings

 Some herding dogs become obsessed with movement, even resorting to chasing things like shadows or small light reflections around the house.
 It’s imperative that you mix up your herding breed’s daily activities so they never get too much stimulation from fixating on motion.
-Incorporate mental exercise and enrichment like puzzle feeding toys and obedience training.
-Help your dog feel calm and be able to settle without constantly scanning the environment.
+Incorporate mental exercise and enrichment, like puzzle feeding toys or obedience training.
+Help your dog feel calm without constantly scanning the environment.

 • Playing with laser pointers.
 This can tap into your herding breed’s innate motion sensitivity and increase your dog’s chances of developing mental or behavioral health problems like OCD (obsessive compulsive disorder), neurotic behavior, or a general inability to disengage from the surrounding environment.

 • Exclusively playing fast-paced chasing games like fetch for your dog's daily physical exercise.
-There’s nothing wrong with throwing a ball or frisbee — it’s a classic dog ownership activity for a reason!
+There’s nothing wrong with throwing a ball or frisbee on occasion.
 Just make sure it isn’t all you do with your herding breed.
 Mixing in other calmer activities (or practicing impulse control during the game by having your dog hold a down stay or perform another cue before being released to chase) will satisfy your pup’s natural instincts without creating an unhealthy obsession.
+(Looking for toys for your herding breed?
+We've put together our favorites here.)

 Herding breeds can be sensitive to noise, especially in modern settings